MetricsHub/tablejoin/README.md

 ## License

-License is GNU General Lesser Public License (LGPL) version 3.0.
-Each source file includes the LGPL-3 header (build will fail otherwise).
+License is Apache-2.
+Each source file must include the Apache-2 header (build will fail otherwise).
 To update source files with the proper header, simply execute the below command:

 ```bash
 mvn license:update-file-header